worktheclock/replit.github.io/tutorials/05-pair-programming-using-multiplayer-with-repl-it.md

 ![**Image 3:** *Sharing options modal*](/images/tutorials/05-multiplayer/05-03-share-link.png)

-If you knew your friend's Repl.it username or the email associated with the Repl.it account, you could instead use the `Invite` box at the top.
+If you knew your friend's Replit username or the email associated with the Replit account, you could instead use the `Invite` box at the top.
 Share the link with your friend and wait for them to join.

 As soon as they do, you will see that a chat box pops up in the bottom right corner.
 Their profile picture or letter will be at the top of the chat box, so you can always know who is currently active.